NOAA-EPIC/data_converter/README.md

                               to be refactored because Xarray will not allow for duplicated variables due to conflicts to its restriction.
 If the file does not feature duplication in variables, then set to None.

+**Note:** The newly converted data will be located under **/zarr_data.** After execution, if a Zarr with the given name of interest already exist under **/zarr_data**, then the user will have to either declare a new name for the zarr or remove the exisitng zarr residing within **/zarr_data**.

-7) Execute the following command to convert the .grib data file to zarr.
-Note: Some of the grib files will require users to convert the data to zarr by their key.
-In many cases, a key will have to be declared if a grib file features a unique key with many different values (e.g. in some cases, featured within the UFS .GrbF## formatted files), then the zarr conversion must be performed by key.
+7) Execute the following command to convert a GRIB file to Zarr. **Note:** Some of the GRIB files will require users to filter the data by its key, in order to convert the data to Zarr.
+In many cases, a key will have to be declared if a GRIB file features a unique key with many different values.
+For example, it was tested that some of the UFS .GrbF## formatted files presented a unique key with many different values.
+In this case, the conversion of the GRIB file to Xarray & Zarr must be performed while filtering the data by its key.

    *  python main_grb2zarr_converter.py -f <filename> -z <filename2save> -k <grb_key> <grb_keyN_(if_applicable)> -v <grb_val> <grb_valN_(if_applicable)>